-Any available unused ME/VPEs (Video Processing Engines) can be allocated as Multiviewer outputs to external monitors provided a physical ME resource is present in the Frame and the Multiviewer is licensed.
-Up to four external multiviewer feeds are possible and can be acquired by one suite or split between suites, when licensed.
-For the Standard K-Frame, an additional dedicated Multiviewer resource (that does not use an available ME resource) named MX-MV is provided for use in either Suite 1 or Suite 2.
+Any available unused M/E or VPEs (Video Processing Engines) can be allocated as Multiviewer outputs to external monitors provided a physical M/E resource is present in the Frame and the Multiviewer is licensed.
+Up to four external multiviewer feeds are possible and can be acquired by one suite or split between multiple suites.
+For the Standard K-Frame, an additional dedicated Multiviewer resource (that does not use an available M/E resource) named MX-MV is provided for use in any suite.